mahyaresteki/Horizon/README.md

 # Horizon Payment Switch
 Horizon is research and development project to create an open source payment switch based by Python programming language.
 It will be a script based payment switch to implement changes with less cost.
-Horizon can connect to gateways and terminals by REST services.
-It will send and receive maximum transactions at same time.
+Horizon will be connected to any gateway and terminal by REST services.
+It will try to achive an appropriate transactions per second (TPS) rate.

 ## Project Status
 The project status is "underdevelopment".